QuantumBFS/Yao.jl/README.md

 Extensible, Efficient Quantum Algorithm Design for Humans.

-**Warning: some functions in Yao.jl breaks on Julia 1.2.0 due to a compiler bug, e.g. the ambiguity error when applying some gates, the dispatch to CuArrays in CuYao.
-This bug will fixed soon.
-For best using experience, we suggest using [Julia 1.0 or 1.1](https://julialang.org/downloads/) until the upstream fixes the dispatch bugs.**

 ## Introduction

 Yao is an open source framework that aims to empower quantum information research with software tools.
 It is designed with following in mind: